 Dr. Salvatore G.P.
-Virdis is an Assistant Professor at the Asian Institute of Technology (AIT), Thailand.
+Virdis is an Associate Professor at the Asian Institute of Technology (AIT), Thailand.
 His formal background is in applied geological sciences and remote sensing.
 Dr. Virdis’ research interests are broadly in Geo-Information and Earth Observation Science, with particular interest in the use of remote sensing approaches for environmental problems.
 His research integrates field-based, remote/proximal sensing techniques and advanced geospatial modelling on a variety of spatial and temporal scales.

 - 2006 – Ph.D. in “Science and Technologies Applied to the Environment”, University of Siena (Italy), concerning land subsidence monitoring in relationship with industrial exploitation of groundwater in coastal plain, by means of SAR interferometry, GPS and high precision levelling measurements.